 IGG’s current building is no longer fit for purpose and does not meet the needs of a progressive organisation focused on future innovation.
-We currently have just two meeting rooms to serve our 11,000 volunteer members.
-As a national organisation providing training and support for our 2,000 volunteers, as incredulous as it may seem, IGG does not currently have a National Training Centre.
+We currently have just two meeting rooms to serve our 11,000 members.
+As a national organisation providing training and support for our 2,000 volunteer Leaders, as incredulous as it may seem, IGG does not currently have a National Training Centre.

 But what is a challenge other than an invitation for a solution?
 We are now relocating to a new larger home in Dublin 24 – a warehouse that we have purchased and now need to purpose fit-out as our National Training Centre.
 This space, a blank canvas, will serve to amplify our reach and enhance our programmes – a hub that will extend our impact, and empower girls and young women for generations to come.